SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 - Switch back to the **Connection Settings** page
 - Press the **Save** button

-After a short time the simulator will start generating values for that connection, which can be browsed and monitored with a client application by subscribing to some tags with the above mentioned data types.
+After a short time, the simulator will start generating values for that connection, which can be browsed and monitored with a client application by subscribing to some tags with the above mentioned data types.